 - an approved four-year senior college for the South-Central region of the Church of the Nazarene. - accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools with accreditation through the Doctorate program.
-(North Central Association of Colleges and Schools, Commission on Institutions of Higher Education, 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604; phone number 800-621-7440). - accredited for Doctoral degree program in Education, Master of Arts degree programs in Counseling Psychology, Educational Leadership, Administration of Special Education, Sport Management and Administration; Master of Business Administration; Master of Business - Healthcare Administration; Master of Leadership; and Master of Science in Management, Instructional Design and Technology, and in Counseling Psychology. - accredited by the Council for the Accreditation of Educator Preparation (CAEP). - accredited by the Commission on Collegiate Nursing Education (CCNE). - accredited by the National Association of Schools of Music (NASM). - accredited by the Association of College and Business School Programs (ACBSP). - approved by the Oklahoma Board of Nursing. - approved for Teacher Education by the Oklahoma State Board of Education. - a member of the International Board of Education (Church of the Nazarene). - a member of the American Association of Colleges of Nursing. - a member of the Association of Governing Boards of Universities and Colleges. - a member of the Oklahoma Independent Colleges and Universities. - a member of the American Association of Colleges for Teacher Education. - a member of the Council for Christian Colleges and Universities (CCCU). - a member of the Association for Continuing Higher Education (ACHE). - a member of the Christian Adult Higher Education Association (CAHEA).
+(North Central Association of Colleges and Schools, Commission on Institutions of Higher Education, 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604; phone number 800-621-7440). - accredited for Doctoral degree program in Education, Master of Arts degree programs in Counseling Psychology, Educational Leadership, Administration of Special Education, Sport Management and Administration; Master of Business Administration; Master of Business - Healthcare Administration; Master of Leadership; and Master of Science in Management, Instructional Design and Technology, and in Counseling Psychology. - a candidate for accreditation (accreditation status of affiliation) for the Physical Therapist Assistant education program with the Commission on Accreditation in Physical Therapy Education (CAPTE). - accredited by the Council for the Accreditation of Educator Preparation (CAEP). - accredited by the Commission on Collegiate Nursing Education (CCNE). - accredited by the National Association of Schools of Music (NASM). - accredited by the Association of College and Business School Programs (ACBSP). - approved by the Oklahoma Board of Nursing (Conditional Approval). - approved for Teacher Education by the Oklahoma State Board of Education. - a member of the International Board of Education (Church of the Nazarene). - a member of the American Association of Colleges of Nursing. - a member of the Association of Governing Boards of Universities and Colleges. - a member of the Oklahoma Independent Colleges and Universities. - a member of the American Association of Colleges for Teacher Education. - a member of the Council for Christian Colleges and Universities (CCCU). - a member of the Association for Continuing Higher Education (ACHE). - a member of the Christian Adult Higher Education Association (CAHEA).